Generic selectors

 PSALM 109:24 My knees are weak from fasting, and my flesh has become gaunt.

-DEFINITION: A fast devoted to God is self-denial of food and drink for the purpose of afflicting our bodies.
+DEFINITION: A fast devoted to God is self-denial of food and drink for the purpose of AFFLICTING our bodies.

 Bread & Water of Affliction

-Bread and water of affliction” was a diet used to punish people.
+Bread … and water of affliction” was a diet used to punish people.
 It is not hard to imagine that such a diet alone, particularly over time, is insufficient nutrition that will eventually cause significant affliction.
-Still, as Daniel proved, a normally healthy person can survive extended periods on subsistence rations without adverse health consequences.
+Still, as Daniel proved, a normally healthy person can survive extended periods on subsistence rations without serious adverse health consequences.
 This also supports the principle that fasting for lengthy periods is an affliction even if subsistence rations are required.

-Deciding what to eat or drink in these situations comes down to preventing adverse health consequences.
+Deciding what to eat or drink in these situations comes down to preventing serious adverse health consequences.
 Some might do well with bread or water during a lengthy fast while others might need to include fruits or juices to help maintain blood sugar levels during a fast lasting a day.
-The amount and frequency of subsistence rations are a balance between preventing adverse health consequences and afflicting the bodies.
+The amount and frequency of subsistence rations are a balance between preventing serious adverse health consequences and afflicting the bodies.

-WARNING: No one should ever fast to the point of causing adverse health consequences.
+WARNING: No one should ever fast to the point of causing serious adverse health consequences.
 Lengthy fasts or adverse health risks may require a person to take medications or small amounts of food or drink.

-However, those who must eat or drink during a fast because of adverse health risks must understand that their situation is not an excuse to eat or drink to beyond what is required to prevent adverse health consequences.
+However, those who must eat or drink during a fast because of adverse health risks must understand that their situation is not an excuse to eat or drink to beyond what is required to prevent serious adverse health consequences.
 This is of utmost important regarding the Day of Atonement, which is discussed further in Chapter 2.
 A fast devoted to God must cause physical distress because He commands us to afflict ourselves.
 When subsistence rations are required, they are not an excuse to avoid it.

-CAUTION: Anyone with adverse health risks should consult with a health professional before fasting if there is a potential for adverse health consequences.
+CAUTION: Anyone with adverse health risks should consult with a health professional before fasting if there is a potential for serious adverse health consequences.

-In summary, no one should ever fast to the point of causing adverse health consequences.
+In summary, no one should ever fast to the point of causing serious adverse health consequences.
 Lengthy fasts or adverse health risks may require a person to have small amounts of food or drink (subsistence rations).
 Furthermore, no one should abstain from taking critical medications.
 Continue to take them, along with a little food or water as required.

 The Purpose of Affliction